-As a lifelong student I've always felt it was important to have a glance into an Instructor's background in order to provide a better understanding of their perspective on the subject at hand.
+As a lifelong student I've always felt it was important to have a glance into an Instructor's background as it provide a better understanding of their perspective on the subject at hand.
 Why does an Instructor's background matter, relevancy.
 Why doesn't an instructor's background matter, it's worthless if they can't effectively transmit the message to others.

 LHGK's goal is to help others build safe, simple and effective Firearm and Medical related skill sets via our curriculum.
 All LHGK Courses follow the philosophy of "Master the basics, perform at advanced levels" and are rooted in the "Fundamentals".

 Detailed resume and references are available on request, both will confirm a lifelong mission of helping others.